davidtoniolo/youconfapp/README.md

 youconf!app comes with the original Google Play Service Library as submodule google_play_services_lib, which is a regular APKLib project.
 You need to import this APKLib project in your IDE as a single project and you have to import the JAR file into your local Maven repository before you run mvn install.
-It is just the same procedure which you would have to do, if you are using your local google-play-services_lib project,

-see official documentation to setup Google Play Service Library: http://developer.android.com/google/play-services/setup.html
+It is just the same procedure which you would have to do, if you are using your local google-play-services_lib project, see official documentation to [setup Google Play Service Library](http://developer.android.com/google/play-services/setup.html).

 Prepare google_play_services_lib: